mxliu/ACTION-Software-for-Functional-MRI-Analysis/README.md

 ## 4.2.
 Deep Learning-based Foundation Model Construction
 ### Overview

-This project focuses on pretraining foundation models that can easily adapt to downstream tasks for fMRI analysis.
+This module focuses on pretraining foundation models that can easily adapt to downstream tasks for fMRI analysis.
 The feature encoders of these models are pretrained on 3,806 unlabeled fMRI scans from public cohorts in a self-supervised learning manner.
 In each directory, the `Pretrain_XXX.py` and `Finetune_XXX.py` scripts are the main functions for pretraining and fine-tuning a specific encoder, respectively.